FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 ## Core Vision: Will Manifestation Infrastructure {#core-vision}

-This system creates a global computational and social fabric where human will can manifest efficiently through discovered pathways rather than prescribed routes.
+This system creates a global computational and social fabric where human will can manifest efficiently thro♠♠ugh discovered pathways rather than prescribed routes.
 It replaces extraction-based economics with fulfillment-based economics, surveillance with trust networks, and centralized control with emergent organization.

 The fundamental question at every layer: **"How do we manifest will in reality?"**